yazinsai/php-pdo-mysql/README.md

 PHP PDO MySQL Wrapper
 =====================

-This PHP Class makes it ridiculously easy to use Prepared Statements in your MySQL projects.
+This PHP Class makes it *ridiculously easy* to use Prepared Statements in your MySQL projects.

 ## How does it work?

-Just start by `include`ing the class into your document:
+Just start by including the class in your script:

     include Database.php

-Then use it like so:
+Now use it like so:

     $DB = new Database();
     $DB->query("SELECT * FROM `mytable` WHERE `myfield`=:myvalue",
-        array(":myvalue"=>$myvalue));
+        array(":myvalue" => $myvalue));
     $results = $DB->fetchAll();

-You now have all of the results in your `$results` variable.
-You can now iterate through the results like so:
+You now have all of the results in your `$results` variable!
+You can iterate through the results like so:

     foreach($results as $result) {
-    	// $result contains an associative array with all the fields echo "Result: ".$result['myfield']
+    	// $result contains an associative array with all the fields echo "Result: " . $result['myfield']
     }

 ## Setup